-The liquid you are given through the tube may cause some short lived diarrhoea, so you may wish to spend a short time in the department near to a toilet before you go home.
+The liquid you drink may cause some short-lived diarrhoea, so you may wish to spend a short time in the department near to a toilet before you go home.
 You may eat and drink as normal as soon as the examination is finished.